What is naturopathic medicine?

 What does the licensing landscape currently look like in the U.S.?

-As of mid-2017, 19 states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing laws for naturopathic doctors.
-In these states, ND’s are required to graduate from a four-year, residential naturopathic medical school and pass and extensive postdoctoral board examination (NPLEX) in order to receive a license.
+In states that have regulatory guidance, ND’s are required to graduate from a four-year, residential naturopathic medical school and pass and extensive postdoctoral board examination (NPLEX) in order to receive a license.
 Scope of practice varies from state to state, but many consider NDs primary care providers.
+Please visit this link to see licensing status from state to state.

 What requirements must licensed naturopathic physicians meet on a regular basis?